 More importantly, if successful, Lisk with help propel blockchain development as more and more contributors will rise from the crowds.
 Time will tell how large this adoption will be and how fast it will happen.

-In the meantime, visit our blog and read more about how blockchain technologies can help us save the environment or how it could replace traditional databases.
+In the meantime, visit our site and read more about how blockchain technologies can help us save the environment or how it could replace traditional databases.